floragunncom/search-guard-docs/configuration.md

 * -nhnv: disable-host-name-verification, do not validate hostname
 * -nrhn: disable-resolve-hostname, do not resolve hostname (only relevant if -nhnv is not set)

 After one or more files are updated, Search Guard will automatically reconfigure and the changes will take effect almost immediately.
 No need to restart ES nodes and deal with config files on the servers.
-The sgadmin tool can also be used fom a desktop machine as long as ES servers are reachable through 9300 port (transport protocol).
+The sgadmin tool can also be used from a desktop machine as long as ES servers are reachable through 9300 port (transport protocol).

 ### Examples